-With version v2020a, the Climate Atlas has been updated to include 8 new indicators: the mean number of dry days, the mean duration for the longest dry period, and 5, 20, and 50 year events for hourly and daily precipitation.
-Furthermore, Climate Atlas is now based on data from more climate models; up to 57 models for daily values and 35 models for hourly values.
+With version v2020a, Klimaatlas has been updated to include 8 new indicators: the mean number of dry days, the mean duration for the longest dry period, and 5, 20, and 50 year events for hourly and daily precipitation.
+Furthermore, Klimaatlas is now based on data from more climate models; up to 57 models for daily values and 35 models for hourly values.
 Data for sea level and storm surges is unchanged since v2019a.